-Sarah was pressuring Gavin to sever his ties with and fire his best friend Melissa McCarthy (Melissa McCarthy), married to Ben Falcone (McCarthy's real husband) - his first choice for lead actress (the character of "Mary"), and to recast the role to improve ratings.
+Susan was pressuring Gavin to sever his ties with and fire his best friend Melissa McCarthy (Melissa McCarthy), who was married to Ben Falcone.
+She was Gavin's first choice for lead actress (the character of "Mary") - he wanted to recast the role to improve ratings.
 Gavin was the writer/creator of "Crime Lab," and owned the house where Gary had been held under arrest (Gavin was on the pilot's six-week shoot).
 He had also left the note: "Look for the Nines" (referring to the most important individuals in ratings focus groups).

 The Ninth Gate (1999)

-Rare Book Dealer Corso Was Hired by Balkan to Locate Two Other Similar Devil Worship Books; The Secret of the Ninth Gate Was Hidden in the Slightly-Different Engravings Found in All Three Books - They Could Conjure Up Lucifer; After Owners of the Other Books Were Killed Along the Way, Balkan Self-Immolated During a Satanic Ritual With The Wrong Incantation; Corso Located the Authentic 9th Engraving and Entered the Ninth Gate (of Hell)
+Rare Books Expert and Dealer Dean Corso Was Hired by Book Collector Boris Balkan to Locate Two Other Similar Devil Worship Books, and Authenticate the Real One; The Secret of the Ninth Gate Was Hidden in the Slightly-Different Engravings Found in All Three Books - They Could Conjure Up Lucifer; After Owners of the Other Books Were Killed Along the Way, Balkan Self-Immolated During a Satanic Ritual With The Wrong Incantation; Corso Located the Authentic 9th Engraving and Entered the Ninth Gate (of Hell)

 The trail was littered with death - those who owned (or were associated with) copies of the book ended up dead: